aplteam/Tester2/docs/Tester2-Reference.md

 #### Debugging (`debugFlag`)

-If this flag is 0, any failing test within any test function just makes the test function quit, returning a return code that has the symbolic name `_Failure`.
+If `debugFlag` flag is 0, any failing test within any test function just makes the test function quit, returning a return code that has the symbolic name `_Failure`.
 See [Symbolic names](#symbolic-names) for details.

-If this is 1 (`_OK`), then any failing check crashes right on the spot.
+If `debugFlag` is 1 (= `_OK`), then any failing check crashes right on the spot.
 This allows one to investigate what went wrong, and why.

 #### Suspend execution (`stopFlag`)